AliZainoul/AlgoKeyce/README.md

-# for all students in the world, and especially Keyce Academy ones, this course
-# is made with love
+# For all students in the world, and especially Keyce Academy ones, this course is made with :heart:

-Basic mathematics, algorithmic and advanced algorithmic for Bachelor students
-- Keyce Academy - 2022
+Basic mathematics, algorithmic and advanced algorithmic for Bachelor students - Keyce Academy - 2022